arcalot/arcaflow-engine/README.md

 The Arcaflow engine uses a configuration to define the standard behaviors for deploying plugins within the workflow.
-The default configuration will use Docker as the container image deployer and will set the log outputs to the `info` level.
+The default configuration will use Docker as the container runtime and will set the log outputs to the `info` level.

-If you have a local Docker / Moby setup installed, you can run the workflow immediately:
+If you have a local Docker / Moby setup installed, you can simply run the workflow like
+this:

 ```bash
 arcaflow --input input.yaml
 ```

+This results in the default behavior of using the built-in configuration and reading the workflow from the `workflow.yaml` file in the current working directory.

 If you don't have a local Docker setup, or if you want to use another deployer or any custom configuration parameters, you can create a `config.yaml` with your desired